 Preheat the oven to 350 degrees.

 To toast the chopped nuts, spread the nuts across a baking sheet lined with parchment paper and roast for 6-7 minutes, until the nuts are golden brown.
 Set aside to let them cool.

 Line a muffin pan with 12 unbleached paper baking cups.

-In a separate bowl, whisk together the coconut flour, cinnamon, baking soda, baking powder, and salt.
+In a separate bowl, whisk together the coconut flour, cinnamon, baking soda, cream of tartar and salt.
 Add the dry mixture to the wet ingredients and stir until fully combined.
 Fold the nuts into the batter.

 To make the muffins, divide the batter evenly between the liners.
-For an optional topping, add a slice of banana to the top of each muffin, or sprinkle extra nuts on top.
+For an optional topping, add a slice of banana to the top of each muffin.
 Bake for 22-25 minutes or until an inserted toothpick comes out clean.
 Transfer the muffins to a cooling rack to finish cooling.

 Wrap and store in the refrigerator or freeze individual muffins for later consumption.